ayaantuts/sem-vii-pracs/BDCIL/Experiment 3 - Hadoop and Spark/ReadMe.md

 sudo chown -R /home/ubuntu/hadoop_data yes | hdfs namenode -format
 ```
+- It is essential to remove any hadoop-cli or hdfs-cli packages installed in the system, before fomatting namenode.
 - This takes care of all possible errors due to the format command to format the namenode(master node).
 ---
 ```bash